Automatic Reminiscence Therapy for Dementia: Methodology

 \subsection{VQG model}

-The algorithm behind VQG consists in an Encoder-Decoder architecture with attention.
-The Encoder takes as input one of the given photos $I$ from the user and learns its information using a CNN.
-CNNs have been widely studied for computer vision tasks.
-The CNN provides the image's learned features to the Decoder which generates the question $y$ word by word by using an attention mechanism with a Long Short-Term Memory (LSTM).
-The model is trained to maximize the likelihood $p(y|I)$ of producing a target sequence of words:
+The algorithm behind VQG consists of an Encoder-Decoder architecture with attention, as shown in Figure \ref{fig:vqg_model}.
+The model is trained to maximize the likelihood of producing a target sequence of words optimizing the cross-entropy loss \cite{bishop2006pattern}.
+The Encoder takes as input one of the given photos from the user and learns its information using a Convolutional Neural Network (CNN).
+The CNN provides the image's learned features to the Decoder which generates the question word by word by using an attention mechanism with a Long Short-Term Memory (LSTM).
+Since there are already CNNs trained on large datasets with an outstanding performance, we integrate a \textit{ResNet-101} \cite{he2016deep} trained on ImageNet.